-The following user says Thank You to Fadi for this post:
+The following 2 users say Thank You to Fadi for this post:

 @podowitz, obviously the volume comes in during New York session, but depending on how the Bund is moving, you might have signficant moves during the European session as well, so bear that in mind.
 Generally volume dries up as you head into NY afternoon.
 So at a minimum, you should probably keep a watchful eye out between 6AM-11AM EST.